 Absolutely!

-What are these health cooperatives and concierge practices that people keep talking about on radio and tv shows?
+What are these health cooperatives and concierge practices that people keep talking about on PODCASTS, radio SHOWS, and tv shows?

-Sean Hannity is one who is always talking about Direct Primary Care (DPC).
+Mark Cuban, Sean Hannity and many other CEOs, TV/Radio personalities, and podcasters are advocates of Direct Primary Care (DPC).
 DPC is the payment and care model at Glover Family Medicine.
-It is a NON-PARTISAN concept embraced by the left, the right, moderates and the non-political as and innovative and affordable model.
+It is a NON-PARTISAN concept embraced by the left, the right, moderates, and the non-political as an innovative and affordable model.
 Sean Hannity has interviewed Dr. Josh Umbehr several times about the DPC model between 2012 and the present.
 Dr. Umbehr founded Atlas MD, a Direct Primary Care clinic in Wichita, KS.

 Which birth control methods can be prescribed and/or inserted/removed at Glover Family MEdicine (GFM)?

-GFM physicians are comfortable prescribing birth control pills, Depo-Provera shots, inserting Mirena IUDs, Kyleena IUDs, Skyla IUDs, non-hormonal Paragard IUDs, and Nexplanon birth control implants.
-Dr. Glover performed vasectomies for most of her career from 1999-2012, but is not yet offering vasectomy at Glover Family Medicine.
+Dr. Glover is comfortable prescribing birth control pills, Depo-Provera shots, inserting Mirena IUDs, Kyleena IUDs, Skyla IUDs, non-hormonal Paragard IUDs, and Nexplanon birth control implants.

 how is it possible to be so affordable?